ghuertaramos/ghuertaramos.github.io/_pages/cv.md

   * Plant collection and identification
   * Experimental pollination biology

- Relevant Courses and Workshops
+ Courses and Workshops
  ======
  * Molecular Dating.
 INECOL.
 Xalapa, Mexico.
-2012.
  * Statistics in R. INECOL.
 Xalapa, Mexico.
-2013.
  * Pollination Evolutionary Ecology.
 INECOL.
 Xalapa, Mexico.
-2014.
  * Bioinformatics for Landscape Genomics.
 ENES-Morelia.
-2016
  * Multivariate Analysis in R. IIES, Morelia, Mexico.
-2017.
  * Introduction to bioinformatics and reproducible research for genetic analysis.
 Instituto de Ecología, Mexico City, Mexico.
-2017.
  * Introduction to the analysis of microbial gene sequences and metagenomics.
 IIES, Morelia, Mexico.
-2017
  * Using Geiger, Phytools, and other computational tools to study macroevolution on phylogenies.
 Transmitting Science.
 Barcelona, Spain.
-2018.

 Publications
 ======